bagrouptoronto/vissim-advanced/README.md

 # vissim-advanced
-Advanced Vissim COM sripts to perform relatively complex tasks and functions
+Advanced Vissim COM Scripts, includes:
+Calibrating scripts with features adjusting link costs & driving behaviour parameters + checking errors and opting out of sims (to be used with DTA models)